 FIG. 1.
 The blue region represents the combination of parameters under consideration in this paper.
-Red corresponds to classical (unmagnetized) slowing down, green is highlycoupled, highly-magnetized slowing down7, orange is ions slowing down in matter2, purple is high-energy cosmic rays slowing down in diffuse plasma1. Γ , Ω{ce} , ω{pe} , v{fi} , and $v{th,e}$ are the plasma coupling parameter, the electron cyclotron frequency, the electron plasma frequency, the fast ion velocity, and the electron thermal velocity, respectively.
+Red corresponds to classical (unmagnetized) slowing down, green to highly-coupled, highly-magnetized slowing down,7 orange to ions slowing down in matter,2 and purple to high-energy cosmic rays slowing down in a diffuse plasma.1 Γ , Ω{ce} , ω{pe} , v{fi} , and $v{th,e}$ are the plasma coupling parameter, the electron cyclotron frequency, the electron plasma frequency, the fast ion velocity, and the electron thermal velocity, respectively.